seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 For your desire to know what is between us,
 O'ermaster 't as you may.
 And now, good friends,
 As you are friends, scholars and soldiers,
-Give me one poor request.
+Give me one poor request. /

 **HORATIO**
-What is't, my lord? we will.
+/ What is't, my lord? we will.

 **HAMLET**
-Never make known what you have seen to-night.
+Never make known what you have seen tonight.

-**HORATIO** **MARCELLUS**
+**HORATIO & MARCELLUS**
-My lord, we will not.
+My lord, we will not. /

 **HAMLET**
-Nay, but swear't.
+/ Nay, but swear't. /

 **HORATIO**
-In faith,
+/ In faith,
-My lord, not I.
+My lord, not I. /

 **MARCELLUS**
-Nor I, my lord, in faith.
+/ Nor I, my lord, in faith.

 **HAMLET**
-Upon my sword.
+Upon my sword. /

 **MARCELLUS**
-We have sworn, my lord, already.
+/ We have sworn, my lord, already.

 **HAMLET**
-Indeed, upon my sword, indeed.
+Indeed, upon my sword, indeed. /

 **Ghost**
 *\[Beneath]*
-Swear.
+/ Swear.

 **HAMLET**
-Ah, ha, boy! say'st thou so? art thou there,
+Ah, ha, boy! say'st thou so? art thou there, truepenny?
-truepenny?
 Come on--you hear this fellow in the cellarage--
-Consent to swear.
+Consent to swear. /

 **HORATIO**
-Propose the oath, my lord.
+/ Propose the oath, my lord.

 **HAMLET**
 Never to speak of this that you have seen,
-Swear by my sword.
+Swear by my sword. /

 **Ghost**
 *\[Beneath]*
-Swear.
+/ Swear.

 **HAMLET**
 Hic et ubique? then we'll shift our ground.
 Come hither, gentlemen,
 And lay your hands again upon my sword:
 Never to speak of this that you have heard,
-Swear by my sword.
+Swear by my sword. /

 **Ghost**
 *\[Beneath]*
-Swear.
+/ Swear.

 **HAMLET**
 Well said, old mole! canst work i' the earth so fast?
-A worthy pioner!
+A worthy pioneer!
 Once more remove, good friends.

 **HORATIO**
 O day and night, but this is wondrous strange!